 - The police report, your relevant medical records, and other documents

 - A survey of the scene

 - Expert opinions

 They may also take steps to mitigate any allegations of shared fault, minimizing the effect your contribution to the accident could have on your compensation.
 This may be crucial if the at-fault driver accuses you of causing the accident or the insurer believes shared fault occurred.

 Your attorney will also help you document and prove the value of your case.
 Showing the value of your current and future expenses, losses, and intangible damages is important for getting the money you need to pay your bills.
 Knowing the value of your case is the first step in getting the financial recovery you need to pay your bills and cover your losses and not settling for less.

 Objection, Your Honor!

-If you or a loved one has been in a car wreck, or any type of automobile accident, contact us today or fill out our free case evaluation form.
-We will help you deal with insurance companies and get you the compensation you may deserve – One Call, That’s All!
+If you or a loved one has been in a car wreck or any type of automobile accident, the Morris Bart law firm will help you deal with insurance companies and seek the compensation you deserve – One Call, That’s All!

 to find a Morris Bart office near you.